FOOD ADDICTION PROGRAM

 Like the drug addict, the food addict may experience withdrawal symptoms when attempting to cut down on foods that trigger cravings.
 These symptoms may include, but not limited to: cravings, sleep and digestive disturbance, irritability, mood swings, difficulty in focusing.

-1. Craving – Craving is a biological, physiological phenomenon.
+Craving is a biological, physiological phenomenon.
 Once “pleasure foods” (brain reward) are eaten, although personal judgment demands restraint, a physical need to eat has been created, which negates the power to make a decision to stop.

-2. Preoccupation/Obsession – Obsessed by a remembered sense of pleasure and/or comfort associated with food, the addict becomes preoccupied with “Where is food?”
+Obsessed by a remembered sense of pleasure and/or comfort associated with food, the addict becomes preoccupied with “Where is food?”
 “How soon can I get it?”
 “Will there be enough?”
 “How can I stop?”.
 It persists until the compulsion takes over, which is acting on the obsession.

-3. Compulsion – Eating results in a cycle of bingeing in spite of the intellectual judgment of the individual or of negative consequences.4.
-Lack of control – Once the craving has been triggered and preoccupation/obsession follows, and is acted out compulsively, the food addict is rendered powerless to set limits on his/her eating behavior.
+Once the craving has been triggered and preoccupation/obsession follows, and is acted out compulsively, the food addict is rendered powerless to set limits on his/her eating behavior.
 It is “Appetite unchecked by knowledge”.

 * Food addiction manifests in different ways, each with specific symptomology.